Testimonial videos | Customer story video creator | HeyGen

 Convert written reviews to video

 Stop waiting for customers to film testimonials.
 Use the reviews you already have.
-Copy customer feedback from any source and turn it into professional video format.
-AI avatars deliver testimonials with genuine emotion and natural delivery.
+Copy customer feedback from any source and transform it into professional video format.
+AI avatars deliver testimonials with authentic emotion and natural delivery.
 Your written testimonial library becomes video content.

 • Turn text reviews into video testimonials